manufufu/WebDevelopment/README.md

 [Stop image jumping trick](https://itnext.io/how-to-stop-content-jumping-when-images-load-7c915e47f576)
 It's best to combine this trick with lazysizes CSS API + content jumping trick.

+### Optimize images

+Optimize images for about 60%, just to maintain the quality and reduce the size of an image.

 ### Useful tools.

 1. [GIF Loader](https://loading.io/)